serverless/dashboard/node/packages/aws-lambda-otel-extension/test/README.md

 - `SLS_TEST_EXTENSION_REPORT_DESTINATION` - Telemetry reports normally are sent to the Console ingestion servers, with this variable this can be overridden:
   - Set to `s3://<bucket>//<root-key>` to send reports to S3 bucket
   - Set to `log` to just log reports into process stdout

+### Variables handled by test suite

 - `SLS_TEST_EXTENSION_COMMAND` - _(Processed only in context of the external extension unit test)_ A command to run external extension process (e.g. `node path/to/external-extension/module.js`)
+- `TEST_LAYER_FILENAME` - Path to `.zip` file of a layer which contains both external and internal Node.js extensions, against which tests should be run
+- `TEST_EXTERNAL_LAYER_FILENAME` - Path to `.zip` file of a layer which contains external (runtime agnostic) extension.
+Triggers mode in which two layers are attached to the lambda (one with external and other with internal extension)
+- `TEST_INTERNAL_LAYER_FILENAME` - Path to `.zip` file of a layer which contains just internal Node.js extension.
+Triggers mode in which two layers are attached to the lambda (one with external and other with internal extension)